TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/03/how-to-save-the-international-space-station-and-prevent-the-dreaded-gap/" >🔗</a> **[Arstechnica]** How to save the International Space Station and prevent the dreaded “gap”
 - <a href="https://www.teslarati.com/spacex-falcon-9-four-starlink-launches-two-weeks/" >🔗</a> **[Teslarati]** SpaceX on track for fourth Starlink launch in two weeks
 - <a href="https://spacenews.com/china-launches-test-satellites-for-broadband-constellation/" >🔗</a> **[SpaceNews]** China launches test satellites for broadband constellation
 - <a href="https://spacenews.com/dod-wants-resilient-space-systems-but-how-to-get-there-is-still-unclear/" >🔗</a> **[SpaceNews]** DoD wants ‘resilient’ space systems, but how to get there is still unclear
 - <a href="https://spacenews.com/spacex-shifts-resources-to-cybersecurity-to-address-starlink-jamming/" >🔗</a> **[SpaceNews]** SpaceX shifts resources to cybersecurity to address Starlink jamming
-- <a href="https://spacenews.com/space-force-to-reorganize-its-acquisition-command-to-focus-on-the-threat/" >🔗</a> **[SpaceNews]** Space Force to reorganize its acquisition command to ‘focus on the threat’

 ### Launch-related News 🚀